Rikoshet-234/studies/README.md

 ### esys
 Programs created for *Embedded Systems* course.
 Most of them require Arduino IDE, but some will work with a classic C compiler.

+### imgproc
+Small programs and one bigger project for *Fundamentals of Image Processing* course.

 ### networks
 Programs for the course of *Computer Networks*.
 They are doing pretty low-level networking stuff and make heavy use of Unix libraries.